cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 Once you click on `Configure More Options` button, AWS will take you to Advance Configuration page.
 Select High Availaibility option as configuration present.
-This will allow you provision a load balancer for your application.
+This will allow to provision a load balancer for your application.
 If this option is not selected, the application is launched as low cost and no load balancer can be mapped to it (see @fig:aws-beanstalk-configpreset-1).